 Are you taking walk ins for the COVID-19 vaccines?

-Yes!
-Walk-ins are welcome for COVID-19 Vaccinations at our Jackson Street Campus.
+We take walk ins on Fridays from 10 AM – 12 PM at our Jackson Street Hospital Campus but highly suggest making an appointment!
 We are administering the Moderna and Johnson & Johnson vaccine and all individuals must be 18 years of age or older to receive the vaccine.
 When you arrive, please proceed to the second floor PACU area to start the registration process.

 How long do I need to wait before the second dose?